Amaterasu: Worship

 According to the Engishiki (延喜式) and Sandai Jitsuroku (三代実録) of the Heian period, the sun goddess had many shrines named "Amateru" or "Amateru-mitama", which were mostly located in the Kinki area.
 However, there have also been records of a shrine on Tsushima Island, coined as either "Teruhi Gongen" or the "Shining Sun Deity" during medieval times.
 It was later found that such a shrine was meant for a male sun deity named Ameno-himitama.

 Amaterasu was also once worshiped at Hinokuma shrines.
 The Hinokuma shrines were used to worship the goddess by the Ama people in the Kii Provinces.
 Because the Ama people were believed to have been fishermen, researchers have conjectured that the goddess was also worshiped for a possible connection to the sea.

+In Kurozumikyō, a Shinto-derived new religion that was founded in 1814 by Munetada Kurozumi (黒住宗忠), Amaterasu is the supreme deity that is worshipped.

+Amaterasu is also the main deity worshipped in the Shinto-derived new religion Tenshō Kōtai Jingūkyō, founded by Kitamura Sayo.

+Amaterasu was thought by some in the early 20th century until after World War II to have "created the Japanese archipelago from the drops of water that fell from her spear" and in historic times, the spear was an item compared to the sun and solar deities.

 Differences in worship

 Amaterasu, while primarily being the goddess of the sun, is also sometimes worshiped as having connections with other aspects and forms of nature.
 Amaterasu can also be considered a goddess of the wind and typhoons alongside her brother, and even possibly death.
 There are many connections between local legends in the Ise region with other goddesses of nature, such as a nameless goddess of the underworld and sea.
-It's possible that Amaterasu's name became associated with these legends in the Shinto religion as it grew throughout Japan.
+It is possible that Amaterasu's name became associated with these legends in the Shinto religion as it grew throughout Japan.

 One source interprets from the Heavenly Rock Cave myth that Amaterasu was seen as being responsible for the normal cycle of day and night.

+A historical myth holds that she painted the islands of Japan into being, alongside her siblings Susanoo and Tsukuyomi.

 In contrast, Amaterasu, while enshrined at other locations, also can be seen as the goddess that represents Japan and its ethnicity.
 The many differences in Shinto religion and mythology can be due to how different local gods and beliefs clashed.
 In the Meiji Era, the belief in Amaterasu fought against the Izumo belief in Ōkuninushi for spiritual control over the land of Japan.
 During this time, the religious nature of Okininushi may have been changed to be included in Shinto mythology.
 Osagawara Shouzo built shrines in other countries to mainly spread Japan's culture and Shinto religion.
 It, however, was usually seen as the worshiping of Japan itself, rather than Amaterasu.
 Most of these colonial and oversea shrines were destroyed after WWII.